Itsindigo/django-ajax-form-validator/README.md

 `pipenv shell` will open a bash shell with your developer environment.

-You will need to create a MySQL database instance and specify the connection details in `src/core/settings/local.py`
+You will need to create a database in order to run the project, you can use a configuration of your choice.

+Set your config in a `.env` file in the root of your project, and follow the naming conventions described in [this package](https://github.com/kennethreitz/dj-database-url).

 `manage.py runserver` will start your http server.